strimzi/strimzi.github.io/_posts/2023-08-14-kafka-node-pools-introduction.md

 <!--more-->

-_This post is part of a bigger series about Kafka Node Pools.
+_This post is part of a bigger series about Kafka node pools.
 The other parts published so far are:_

 * _Part 1 - Introduction (this post)_